- Patients Info

-As a bonus, the chance of developing tooth decay and gum disorders- two conditions which can also exacerbate bad breath symptoms, decreases drastically.
+As a bonus, the chance of developing tooth decay and gum disorders- two conditions that can also exacerbate bad breath symptoms, decreases drastically.

 The trick to removing bad breath by flossing is to make it a committed part of your routine oral care.
 This starts with picking the right floss for you.